LoicBagnoud/pands-project/README.md

 >
 When it comes to Sepals however, there isn't that much of a correlation and all species seem to share the same characteristics mostly.
 While we do find some slight variation in the Sepal lenghts (once more, Setosa comes in), when it comes to the Sepal Widths, the graphs being so close to one another is a good reflection of the low standard deviation of that feature.
 >
-This brings us then to another way we can analyse this data.
-Mainly through the use of scatterplots.
-We can start things off with a pair plot.
+The other way we can analyse this data is through the use of Scatterplots.
 >
 ![Petal Scatterplot](Pngs/petal_scatterplot.png)
 ![Sepal Scatterplot](Pngs/sepal_scatterplot.png)